 Currently, I am extending my work on poor urban children's political engagement, rethinking childhood and children’s ‘agency’ from a postcolonial perspective, and interrogating the relevance of class analytics for informal work in the majority world.

 I am a member of:

 I have presented my work at many international conferences such as the European Conference on South Asian Studies, British Sociological Association annual conference, and the Gender and Education Association Biennial Conference.
 I have also been invited to record podcasts on my research and teaching.

-I have published interviews with scholars like Prof Ashwini Deshpande on the intersecting questions of gender and caste.
-I have guest edited a special issue of the British Educational Research Journal on rightwing populism and education with Dr Saba Hussain.
+A journal article titled, '‘Labour class’ children in Indian classrooms: theorizing urban poverty and schooling'; one of my core areas of research, can be found in the British Journal of Sociology of Education.
+I have also published interviews with scholars like Prof Ashwini Deshpande on the intersecting questions of gender and caste.
+I am currently working on a monograph, The poor child’s schooling in unequal India: interrogating gender, class and caste in student experience, (under contract with Routledge).
+It is based on doctoral and post-doctoral work which draws upon feminist, postcolonial and critical accounts of liberalisation, caste patriarchy and economic informality to foreground the gendered nature of poor urban teenagers’ classroom experiences, (un)waged work and political participation.
+I have guest edited a special issue of the British Educational Research Journal on rightwing populism and education with Dr Saba Hussain; and joined the BERJ as an Associate Editor in April 2022.
 I have also been a reviewer for journals like, Childhood, The Sociological Review and Third World Thematics.